precice/precice.github.io/README.md

 ## Further information

 If you would like to learn more about the preCICE documentation, a good start are the [documention of the documentation pages](https://precice.org/docs-meta-overview.html).

+## Troubleshooting

+* If you are a poor soul that is stuck developing on Windows the `--safe -l` flag is known to crash, so best try without.

+* Should you get the error

+    ```
+    open-uri.rb:364:in `open_http': 429 Too Many Requests (OpenURI::HTTPError)
+    ```

+    while building the site locally, then you have been rate limited by Google Scholar.
+Comment out the contents of `_plugins/googlescholar.rb` to continue developing.
+Alternatively open [http://scholar.google.com/](http://scholar.google.com/) and complete the Captcha.